-Two writers of Indian descent but brought up in USA has captured my interes, Anand Giridharadas and Sadia Shepard.
+Two writers of Indian descent but brought up in USA has captured my interest, Anand Giridharadas and Sadia Shepard.

 Anand was the first IHT correspondent in India in 2004 and wrote his narrative non-fiction India calling 2011.
 There he tells the story of his family leaving India in 1960s due to its poverty but also its traditions, rustic partiarchial life patterns and inability to nurture dreams.
 Anand did the opposite in re-entering India in 2004 to write about the emerging India for the world´s largest international daily.
 He gave a talk at Google recently about the background of the writing.
 The style is close to newpapers columns and very easy to take to, but there is a depth below the surface that gives a much more complicated feeling of what it is to live in India today with your eyes open.